MelanieBrg/melaniebrg.github.io/content/posts/HCI/affordance/index.en.md

 ##### Definition

 Before we delve into real-life examples, let's define what an affordance in HCI.
-Affordance refers to the inherent usability or functionality of an object, interface, or system.
+Affordance refers to the inherent **usability or functionality of an object, interface, or system**.
 It's a concept that suggests what actions can be performed with an object and how those actions can be intuitively understood by users.

 ##### Good Affordance Example: The Guitar Stand